hps7097/2025_S2_-W204-_Auckland-Dairy-Simulator/README.md

-#AI was used in this Task; it was copied and rewritten when appropriate.
+#AI was used in this task (to create the read.me); it was copied and rewritten when appropriate.

 # Auckland Dairy Simulator
 **Semester 2, 2025 – Team W204**